alfa7158/SARSCoV2-EU/README.md

 ### As user I want to be able to post covid audio stories, song that express my feelings and any news related
 ### As user I want to be the only one who can delete my post
 ### As user, I want to have a survey that tells if my symptoms are covid-19 related or not
+### As user, I want to have a profile that has my information and picture that I upload
 ### As user, I want to be able to report my self being infected with covid or any member of family or friend

 #	Document your planning and tell a story about your development process and problem-solving strategy.